kism/archivepodcast/README.md

 * check that logging without logfile still works
 * more safety when handling containers, failure might reveal original URL
 * hotreaload settings.json
+* & and other symbol safety in the html